HL7/fhir-icsr-ae-reporting/input/pagecontent/profile_listing.md

 <h4>FAERS Profiles</h4>
 <ul>
-	<li><a href="StructureDefinition-ibm-fda-icsr-faers-messageheader.html">FAERS MessageHeader</a> - the specific constraints on a VAERS report submission</li>
+	<li><a href="StructureDefinition-ibm-fda-icsr-faers-messageheader.html">FAERS MessageHeader</a> - the specific constraints on a FAERS report submission</li>
 	<li><a href="StructureDefinition-ibm-fda-faers-adverseevent.html">FAERS Adverse Event</a> - the Adverse Event profile with a binding to Transfusion-related event codes</li>
 	<li><a href="StructureDefinition-ibm-fda-icsr-transfusion.html">Transfusion</a> - the specific fields needed to represent a transfusion procedure</li>
 	<li><a href="StructureDefinition-ibm-fda-icsr-bloodproduct.html">Blood Product</a> - information about the blood product that was used in a transfusion</li>